-4.1 Output 2: Number of entities engaged in cross-border research projects.
+4.1 Output 2: Number of enterprises engaged in cross-border research projects.

-The number of entities which HyTrEc2 partners have engaged in cross-border research projects from 2017 to 2023 totalled 66.
-Most of them are based in Netherlands (33%), Scotland (20%) and England (14%).
+The number of entities which HyTrEc2 partners have engaged in cross-border research projects from 2017 to 2023 totalled 68.
+Most of them are based in Netherlands (34%), Scotland (19%) and England (13%).
 These are countries where most pilot/demonstration projects take place.